nightwatchjs/mobile-helper-tool/README.md

 7. If testing on real-device:
    1. Make sure latest version of Chrome/Firefox browsers are installed.
 If not, install them from Google Play Store.
    2. [Turn on USB Debugging](https://developer.android.com/studio/debug/dev-options#enable) on your Android Device and connect it to your system via data cable.
-   3. Set `real_device` capability to true in the configuration.
+   3. Set `real_mobile` capability to true in the configuration.

 8. If testing on emulator, make sure `chromedriver-mobile/chromedriver` is present in your Nightwatch project's root dir.
 If not present, re-run the command in first step.
 9. Run your nightwatch tests on Android mobile browsers: